juxor/afaq/markdown/secE3.md

 Having substantial resources available means that the media can be used to further an anti-green agenda and dominate the debate (at least for a while).
-Take, as an example, **The Skeptical Environmentalist**, a book by Bjrn Lomborg (a political scientist and professor of statistics at the University of Aarhus in Denmark).
+Take, as an example, **The Skeptical Environmentalist**, a book by Bjørn Lomborg (a political scientist and professor of statistics at the University of Aarhus in Denmark).
 When it was published in 2001, it caused a sensation with its claims that scientists and environmental organisations were making,